 But, what if this pathologizing of symptoms of simply isn’t true?
 What if these issues are actually symptoms of something awakening within your soul, psyche or unconscious?
 What if the symptoms are actual a symbolic manifestation of a “complex” or pattern within the unconscious that is demanding expression?
 What if these symptoms are actually a part of myself that I’ve repressed?

-What if the answers are within you?
+The answers are within you…

-Dr Carl Jung said, (and I paraphrase) “Here’s the thing … the unconscious really IS unconscious!”
+Dr. Carl Jung said, (and I paraphrase) “Here’s the thing … the unconscious really IS unconscious!”
 Sounds obvious but it is another way of saying that what we need to bring to a conscious knowing, is not available to us in our normal waking lives.
 It is repressed, it has been made unconscious.
 But it has a powerful effect upon our lives … it brings in situations, people, choice of career, physical symptoms, to name but few of these effects.